-In connection with the acquisition of Sigma Metals, we incurred notes payable obligations to the former shareholders of Sigma Metals in the aggregate principal amount of \$1,497,411.
-The principal balance of the remaining balance is \$1,437,177 and is repayable by us in equal monthly installments of \$30,117 principal, plus interest.
+In connection with the acquisition of Sigma Metals, in addition to the issuance of Preferred Stock and incurrence of debt discussed below, we incurred notes payable obligations to the former shareholders of Sigma Metals in the aggregate principal amount of \$1,497,411.
+The remaining principal balance, \$1,346,826, is payable in equal monthly installments of \$43,446 of principal plus interest.